philc/vimium/README.markdown

 -  An exclusion list that allows you to define URL patterns for which Vimium will be disabled (e.g.  http\*://mail.google.com/\*).
 -  Vimium-interpreted keystrokes are no longer sent to the page.
 -  Better Windows support.
--  Various miscellaneous bug fixes.
+-  Various miscellaneous bug fixes and UI improvements.

 License
 -------